jezzsantos/automate/README.md

 * `automate install toolkit "<DOWNLOADLOCATION>/MyPattern1_0.1.0.toolkit"`

-3. Create a new 'Solution' from this installed toolkit:
+3. Create a new 'Draft' from this installed toolkit:

 * `automate configure on "{MyPattern1}" --and-set "Name=Banana"`